(Audacy) For the second offseason in a row, the Atlanta Braves lost a franchise fixture.

-One offseason after Freddie Freeman departed for the Dodgers following Atlanta’s trade for Matt Olson, this winter saw Dansby Swanson head to Chicago and join the Cubs.
+One offseason after star first baseman Freddie Freeman departed for the Dodgers in conjunction with the Braves' trade for first baseman Matt Olson, shortstop Dansby Swanson left Atlanta to join the Chicago Cubs in December.

-Swanson, a Kennesaw, Ga., native, signed with the Cubs after manning shortstop for the Braves since late 2016.
+A Kennesaw, Ga. native, Swanson signed with the Cubs on a seven-year, $177-million deal after manning shortstop for the Braves since late 2016.
 He really blossomed in 2022, reaching his first All-Star Game and winning a Gold Glove.
-He seems to be hitting his prime, and he'll spend those top years in Wrigleyville.
+He seems to be hitting his prime, and he'll spend his top years in Wrigleyville.

-While the Braves had a Freeman replacement before he even left, the vacancy at shortstop should play out a little differently.
+While the Braves had a Freeman replacement lined up before he even left, the vacancy at shortstop should play out a little differently.

-Vaughn Grissom is the frontrunner for the gig.
-The 22-year-old played 41 big league games last season almost entirely at second base, but came up through the minors mostly playing shortstop.
+The 22-year-old Vaughn Grissom is the frontrunner for the gig.
+He played 41 big league games last season almost entirely at second base but came up through the minors mostly playing shortstop.

 Snitker indicated that there are candidates for the role beyond Grissom.